West Virginia University Institute of Technology: Former Montgomery campus

+Campus

+The Beckley campus sits on 170 acres in downtown Beckley, West Virginia and has twenty eight buildings.

+Campus Safety

+The university uses the WVU Alert system, a text and email notification that can send urgent news to students, parents, faculty and staff.
+This system notifies for emergency which includes acts of violence, hazardous material incidents; and weather alerts that may cause campus delays or campus closures.
+WVU Tech also uses the LiveSafe app, a smart phone application that allows its users to report safety concerns or potential threats.
+The app also includes a feature that allows its users to invite a friend to know your real-time location while they go on a walk.

+WVU Tech Campus Police

+The university's campus police are a subset of the West Virginia University Police for which they provide patrol-protection all WVU Tech campus property, students, faculty and staff.
+The university currently employs eight state certified and sworn police officers for which their authority granted to them are found in W. Va.
+Code § 18B-4-5.

 Academics

-WVU Tech offers baccalaureate degree programs in 32 majors spread between two academic divisions (the Leonard C. Nelson College of Engineering and Sciences & the College of Business, Humanities and Social Studies).
+The college offers 20 baccalaureate and one associates degree programs spread between four academic schools (the Leonard C. Nelson School of Engineering, the School of Arts and Sciences, the School of Business, and WVU School of Nursing - Beckley Campus).

+WVU Tech is accredited through West Virginia University's accreditation with the Higher Learning Commission.
+All five of WVU Tech's engineering programs and its computer science program are accredited by ABET.

 Athletics

 The West Virginia Tech (WVU Tech) athletic teams are called the Golden Bears.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2015–16 academic year.
-The Golden Bears previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2012–13 to 2014–15; and in the Mid-South Conference (MSC) from 2006–07 to 2011–12.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) since the 2015–16 academic year.
+The Golden Bears previously competed as an Independent within the Association of Independent Institutions (AII) from 2012–13 to 2014–15; and in the Mid-South Conference (MSC) from 2006–07 to 2011–12.

-VWU Tech historically competed in the West Virginia Intercollegiate Athletic Conference (WVIAC), which is currently affiliated with the NCAA Division II ranks, with the other small colleges in the state from its inception in 1924–25 until the end of the 2005–06 school year, when it could no longer maintain that level of competition.
+WVU Tech historically competed in the West Virginia Intercollegiate Athletic Conference (WVIAC), which is currently affiliated with the NCAA Division II ranks, with the other small colleges in the state from its inception in 1924–25 until the end of the 2005–06 school year, when it could no longer maintain that level of competition.
 They also competed as a member of the United States Collegiate Athletic Association (USCAA) from 2012–13 to 2015–16.

 WVU Tech competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming, track & field and wrestling; while women's sports include basketball, cross country, soccer, softball, swimming, track & field and volleyball; and co-ed sports include cheerleading and eSports.
 Former sports were football, which it was dropped as a result of the Revitalization Study after 2011.